pedrogjmesquita/5e_encounter_predictor/README.md

 ## Data

 Since D&D is a locally (off web) played game, there isn't really much data out there on combat encounters in the game.
-So, I decided to create my own data set, using the [BattleSim](#https://battlesim-zeta.vercel.app/) created by the youtuber [Trekiros](https://www.youtube.com/@trekiros).<br><br>
+So, I decided to create my own data set, using the [BattleSim](https://battlesim-zeta.vercel.app/) created by the youtuber [Trekiros](https://www.youtube.com/@trekiros)

 The following question might be "Since you are predicting the results of a simulated combat, there is a margin of error on top of the original margin of error of the simulator, so how can you be sure that the results are accurate?".
-Well, I can't, but I used the simulator a couple of times for real playercontrolled encounters, and the results were pretty accurate, so I'm confident that the results are accurate enough.<br><br>
+Well, I can't, but I used the simulator a couple of times for real playercontrolled encounters, and the results were pretty accurate, so I'm confident that the results are accurate enough.

 And to minimize the margin of error even further, I had to take some liberties with the data.

 ### Data collection